alandrade21/angular-electron-boilerplate/README.md

 The Angular component contains an example of Electron and NodeJS native lib import.
 You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `./electron/main.ts`.

+## Debuging

+We have a launcher for debug the main proccess inside vscode.
+The launcher has the name `Debug Main Process` and can be found inside the vscode debug tab.

 ## Included Commands (based from the [original project](https://github.com/maximegris/angular-electron))

 |Command|Description|